Powerlearnproject/se-day1-assignment-Gratitude311/README.md

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

+**Software Developer** - Designs, code, and maintain software applications

+Write clean, efficient, and maintainable code

+Implement software features based on requirements

+Debug and troubleshoot issues in the codebase

+Collaborate with designers, QA engineers, and other developers

+Optimize application performance and scalability

+Maintain documentation for code and system design

+**Quality Assurance Engineer** -

+**Project Manager** -

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.